COVID-19: travel overview

 You will only need to fill in part of the form, if you are not staying overnight in the State.

-You are expected to self-isolate for 14 days after your arrival.
-This means you should stay indoors and avoid contact with other people.
-You do not need to self-isolate if you are:
+You should restrict your movements for 14 days after your arrival.
+This means you should stay at home and avoid contact with other people and social situations as much as possible.
+You do not need to restrict your movements if you are:

 - Arriving from Northern Ireland